-The expectations of staff and the required standards of behaviour are address in Appendix 1: The Code of Professional Conduct for all Staff.
-Staff or volunteers who act contrary to the advice offered in this document should be reported to the Designated Safeguarding Lead.
+The expectations of staff and the required standards of behaviour are addressed in Appendix 1: The Code of Professional Conduct for all Staff.
+Staff (including supply staff and contractors) or volunteers who act contrary to the advice offered in this document should be reported to the Designated Safeguarding Lead.